Skip to Main Content

 Keep in mind that acknowledgment of a study's limitations is an opportunity to make suggestions for further research.
 If you do connect your study's limitations to suggestions for further research, be sure to explain the ways in which these unanswered questions may become more focused because of your study.

 Acknowledgment of a study's limitations also provides you with opportunities to demonstrate that you have thought critically about the research problem, understood the relevant literature published about it, and correctly assessed the methods chosen for studying the problem.
-A key objective of the research process is not only discovering new knowledge but also to confront assumptions and explore what we don't know.
+A key objective of the research process is not only discovering new knowledge, but it is also to confront assumptions and explore what we don't know.

 Claiming limitations is a subjective process because you must evaluate the impact of those limitations.
 Don't just list key weaknesses and the magnitude of a study's limitations.
 To do so diminishes the validity of your research because it leaves the reader wondering whether, or in what ways, limitation(s) in your study may have impacted the results and conclusions.
 Limitations require a critical, overall appraisal and interpretation of their impact.
 You should answer the question: do these problems with errors, methods, validity, etc. eventually matter and, if so, to what extent?